Private members-only forum

 Have you tried reaching out to your state's bar association?
 They sometimes have free resources or mediation services.

 NAL, but from what I've read, you should file a complaint.
-That said, definitely get a lawyer to look at the specifics.
+Take the above with a huge disclaimer that I'm just some person on the internet.

 I went through almost the exact same thing.